 Over 20K people are diagnosed with leukemia every year due to benzene contamination

-Any individual that has come to struggle with cancer after using contaminated deodorants and antiperspirants should reach out to our legal team and find out how they can gain financial compensation for their struggle.
+Any individual that has come to struggle with cancer after using contaminated deodorants and antiperspirants should reach out to our leukemia attorneys and find out how they can gain financial compensation for their struggle.

 A set of eligibility requirements must first be met to file a toxic deodorant claim against the liable manufacturers.